The following policies are established by The University of Kansas and are monitored for compliance by Watkins Health Services.

-- Meningitis: All students living in university-owned group housing are required to be vaccinated with the quadrivalent meningococcal vaccine which protects against A, C, Y and W-135 types of meningitis or sign a waiver* indicating that they decline vaccination.
+- Meningitis: All newly enrolled students living in university-owned group housing are required to be vaccinated with the quadrivalent meningococcal vaccine which protects against A, C, Y and W-135 types of meningitis or sign a waiver* indicating that they decline vaccination.
 If the student received this vaccination more than five years prior to beginning attendance at KU, it will be necessary for the student to receive a booster dose.
 We recommend the student receive this booster prior to attending Orientation.
 For more information, refer to KU's policy for Meningitis.
 If you have questions about Meningitis or the vaccine, please refer to our Meningitis FAQs.
 The meningitis B vaccine does not fulfill this requirement but is also recommended.

 - Students may submit their immunization history using our Immunization Screening Form which must be completed by a medical provider.
-The form can be found on our Forms tab above.
+The form can be found on our Forms page.
 It is also acceptable to submit a copy of immunization records from an official source, such as a physician’s office, or a school transcript that contains this information.
 All immunization forms or records submitted must include full name and date of birth.
 Questions about other acceptable proof of immunizations may be directed to the WHS Immunization Compliance Coordinator at 785-864-9533.

-- *Before a waiver is granted, the student must meet with the WHS Chief of Staff.
+- *Before a waiver is granted, the student must meet with the WHS Medical Director.

 KU Tuberculosis Screening Policies